 Before doing anything on your visit to Munich, we absolutely recommend that you first take a walk throughout the Munich Old Town (Altstadt).

-You’ll gain a fantastic orientation of the city, discover amazing places to eat, drink and relax, and best of all, you’ll grasp a good sense of the city’s decadent past.
+You’ll gain a fantastic orientation of the city, discover amazing places to eat, drink and relax, and best of all, you’ll grasp a good sense of the city’s decadent and historical past.

-Munich managed to escape total destruction in World War II and many buildings from the Renaissance era remained standing and undamaged in the aftermath of the Allies bombing efforts over the city.
+Munich barely managed to escape total destruction in World War II, and many buildings from the Renaissance era remained standing and undamaged in the aftermath of the Allies bombing efforts over the city.

 Being free travellers ourselves, most of us likely won’t want to experience a fully structured walking tour (Unless it’s a particularly difficult to navigate destination), so in this post on the Munich Old Town, we’ve chosen a few highlighted spots, leaving the rest up to you to discover.